sawsimeon/sawsimeon/README.md

 - 🔭 I’m currently working on large scale virtual screening.
 - 🌱 I’m currently learning about cheminformatics and machine learning-based scoring function.
 - 👯 I’m looking to collaborate on research projects ranging from cheminformatics, virtual screenings and machine learning projects.
-- 📫 How to reach me: saw.simeon@kemi.uu.se
+- 📫 How to reach me: saw.s@ku.th

 <h3 align="left">Connect with me:</h3>